 The Yakima/Klickitat Fisheries Project (YKFP) is on schedule to ascertain whether new artificial production techniques can be used to increase harvest and natural production of spring Chinook salmon while maintaining the long-term genetic fitness of the fish population being supplemented and keeping adverse genetic and ecological interactions with non-target species or stocks within acceptable limits.
-The Cle Elum Supplementation and Research Facility (CESRF) collected its first spring Chinook brood stock in 1997, released its first fish in 1999, and age-4 adults have been returning since 2001.
-In these initial years of CESRF operation, recruitment of hatchery origin fish has exceeded that of fish spawning in the natural environment, but early indications are that hatchery origin fish are not as successful at spawning in the natural environment as natural origin fish.
-However, no differences have been found in the reproductive success between first and second generation hatchery fish.
-Preliminary results indicate that significant differences have been detected between hatchery and natural origin fish in about half of the traits measured in our monitoring plan and that these differences can be attributed to both environmental and genetic causes.
-For example, we have detected differences in hatchery and natural origin fish after only one generation of hatchery exposure for the following variables measured on adults: age composition, size-at-age, sex ratio, spawn timing, fecundity, egg weight, adult morphology at spawning, and spawning success.
+The Cle Elum Supplementation and Research Facility (CESRF) collected its first spring Chinook brood stock in 1997, released its first fish in 1999, and adults have been returning since 2001.
+In these initial years of CESRF operation, recruitment of hatchery-origin fish has exceeded that of fish spawning in the natural environment.
+A multiyear study of relative reproductive success in the natural environment is currently being performed and results from the first brood year suggest no significant difference between first generation hatchery and natural-origin adults.
+Preliminary results indicate that significant differences have been detected between hatchery and natural-origin fish in about half of the traits measured in our monitoring plan and that these differences can be attributed to both environmental and genetic causes.
+For example, we have detected differences in hatchery and natural-origin fish after only one generation of hatchery exposure for the following variables measured on adults: age composition, size-at-age, sex ratio, spawn timing, fecundity, egg weight, adult morphology at spawning, and spawning success.
 Significant differences in juvenile traits have also been detected: food conversion efficiency, length-weight relationships, agonistic competitive behavior, predator avoidance, and incidence of precocious maturation.
 Most of the differences have been 10% or less.